Private AI & Security

 Revenue Impact: Faster Customer Support

 RAG supercharges customer support teams by giving agents instant access to every support article, troubleshooting guide, and product spec.
+Combine this with AI customer support agents and you have a system that resolves tickets autonomously while citing your exact documentation.
 Instead of putting customers on hold while they search for answers, agents respond in real time.
 Companies using RAG in support report 50% faster ticket resolution times.
 If your support team handles 10,000 tickets per month and RAG reduces resolution time from 10 minutes to 5 minutes per ticket, that is 833 hours saved per month.
 That is enough capacity to handle 20% more volume without hiring additional headcount.
 For a SaaS company doing $10 million in ARR, faster support directly correlates with higher retention.
 A 2% improvement in retention driven by better support adds $200,000 in revenue annually.

 Onboarding Acceleration